NameError is raised when use class variables in Refinements

 that this is more likely to be a bug.

-Updated by shugo (Shugo Maeda) about 1 month ago
+Updated by shugo (Shugo Maeda) 7 months ago

 I'm not against the change, if there is no implementation difficulty.